 Its name might be confusing for wine lovers.
-Some believe it refers to the wine’s color, others think it points to the ingredients used for making it.
-If you want to know where the name orange wine comes from, how it is made, and how it tastes, keep on reading.
+Some believe it refers to the wine’s color; others think it points to the ingredients used for making it.
+If you want to know where the name orange wine comes from, how it is made, and how it tastes, keep reading.

 Vintners use white grapes to produce orange wine.
-There are no fixed rules regarding the varietals, so they can use any white variety to do so.
+There are no fixed rules regarding the varietals, so they can use any white variety.

 Orange wine is not made from oranges.
-That is a common misconception, but the delicious citrus fruits don’t play any role in making orange wine.
+That is a common misconception, but the delicious citrus fruits do not play any role in making orange wine.

 Although white grapes are the base ingredient for orange wine, the production includes steps typical for making red wine.
 The most important one is the fermentation and maceration process.
 And it also explains why orange wine is orange.

-When making red wine, vintners allow these solids to stay inside the wine to color it.
+When making red wine, vintners allow these solids to stay inside it to color it.
 It’s different for white wine: Before starting the fermentation, winemakers separate the grape solids from the wine.
 Thus, white wine typically has a pale yellowish color.

 Unlike white wine producers, vintners who make orange wines don’t separate the grape solids from their wines.
 So the solids’ chemical compounds can do their job and color the wine.
 Typically, this maceration process takes several weeks or even months.

-Some wines mature in oak barrels after fermentation for a couple of months to a few years.
+Some wines mature in oak barrels after fermentation for several months to a few years.

 The Qvevri Method